 And thus, after much deliberation and after ensuring that I had financial cushion to support me for a couple of years, I quit my job.

 The first year was tough.
 Compounding the fact that I was trying to build credibility, brand myself and make meaningful connections in a new field, I was also dealing with the arrival of my second child.

-When I decided to quit my job, and the day I handed my resignation letter to my boss, I didn’t know how I was going to pay my bills.
+When I decided to quit my job, and the day I handed my resignation letter to my boss, I didn’t know how I was going to earn money to sustain myself and my family in the future.
 Now, as I look back to those first few months of starting on my own, I remember that I had no regrets.
 I was committed to my new direction and had burned my boats.

 There was no looking back.
 There was no Plan B.

 Focused energy and serious intent pushed me to do your best work.
 I had nowhere to run, nowhere to hide.
 I did not look over your shoulder.
 Everything then — all my thoughts and efforts — were focused on succeeding in the new reality.
 And it worked, Maybe, I got lucky!

 The concept of burning boats traces back to one of history’s most inspiring leadership stories from 1519.
 Hernán Cortés led a large expedition consisting of 600 Spaniards, 16 or so horses, and 11 boats to Mexico.
 His goal was to capture a magnificent treasure said to be held there.
 Upon arrival, Cortés asked his men to destroy all their boats.
 This sent a clear message to his men: There is no turning back.
 They either win or they perish.

 You might assume that Cortés’ men would have become dejected, with no exit strategy in place to save their lives.
 Instead, they rallied behind their leader as never before.
 Within two years, he succeeded in his conquest.